 skip to Main Content

-Broadmoor’s School Age Program is chartered by the Ohio Department of Education, which includes specially designed instruction to meet the unique needs of a child or young adult (ages 6 – 22 years) who has a developmental disability.
-All students have an Individualized Education Program (IEP) — a written document that is developed, reviewed and revised in a meeting involving the multi-professional IEP team.
-Any child who meets eligibility category criteria as determined by the Ohio Department of Education rules and regulations, and who is referred by their local school district, may attend the Broadmoor School.
+Broadmoor’s School-Age Program was chartered by the Ohio Department of Education, which includes specially designed instruction to meet the unique needs of a child or young adult (ages 6 – 16 years) with a developmental disability.
+All children have an Individualized Education Program (IEP), which is a written document for a child with a disability that is developed, reviewed, and revised in a meeting that includes the IEP team.

-• individual-centered curriculum with a multi-disciplinary approach,
+• Individual-centered curriculum with multi-disciplinary approach

-• emphasis on academic, emotional and social growth,
+• Emphasis on academic, emotional and social growth

-• computer-assisted adaptive technology skills, and
+• Computer-assisted adaptive technology skills

 For more information about Broadmoor’s School Age Program, call 440-602-1005 or email info@lakebdd.org.